gratet/ciudades-leonardo/pages/the-project.md

 meta_title: "The project"
 subheadline: "Description of the ADAPTOUR project"

-teaser: "Description of the ADAPTOUR project."
+teaser: "About the ADAPTOUR project."

 meta_teaser: "Metadata about..."